 Many IPM programs also use similar monitoring and control methods to keep weeds and crop diseases in check.

-The main advantage of IPM is that it tends to fit well with the whole-farm approach, working with nature to avoid major infestations.
+The main advantage of IPM is that it tends to fit well with a whole-farm approach, working with nature to avoid major infestations.
 On the other hand, it does require the producer to spend considerable time monitoring plants, keeping records, and researching insect pests.

 Of course, there are many variations on IPM, but a well-constructed IPM program will always have these three principles in place: